PacktPublishing/Modern-Python-Cookbook-Second-Edition/README.rst

         >>> import urllib.request  # doctest: +SKIP

     On each of the six of lines with ``>>>`` found between the "may need to be skipped" comments.

+    The Chapter_05 examples make OS requests that work for Darwin and Linux, but are not designed to work for Windows.
+In this chapter's examples, also, you might need to use ``#doctest: +SKIP`` to skip over tests that are not relevant for your specific OS.

 To run a specific example as a main program, be sure to set the ``PYTHONPATH`` environment variable.